RADx/radx-metadata-spec-docs/docs/radx-dht-mapping.md

 ## geoLocations

 The RADx-DHT `geoLocations` field should be encoded using the [Data File Spatial Coverage](specification.md#data-file-spatial-coverage) element.
 This element makes it possible to encode locations using bounded boxes/shapes that are described with lat/lon coordinates.
+Multiple locations can be specified.

 If place names are used to specify locations then the [Geopolitical Region](specification.md#geopolitical-region) field that is contained with in a [Data File Geopolitical Coverage](specification.md#data-file-geopolitical-coverage) element  should be used to provide an identifier for a place.